keithmburu/courses/2018-deep-learning/assignment4.md

 Analyze (1) the amount of time required to train, e.g., how well/stably/quickly it learns and converges (use graphs), and (2) the accuracy.
 You should also include non-recurrent results as a baseline.
 Also try changing the vocabulary size and using dropout.

 You may, of course, add more layers and modify other aspects of the model for a more thorough analysis.
-Do some research online and write about why you think this is.
-Detail whether these results are expected or not.
+Detail whether your results are expected or not.

 Extra Credit (+10pts): Figure out how to use a pre-trained GloVe embedding layer instead of learning one from scratch and add this to your performance analysis.